bjadamson/BoomHS/README.md

 "super-powerful" spell.
 A spell that's entire purpose is to blow up our sun.

 ### Design Decisions
-"I am creagint the game that I would like to play some day.
+"I am creating the game that I would like to play some day.
 This means:
   * Hard.
 The game is Hard.
 You are punished for playing poorly.
   * Death is Severe.
 You want to avoid it.
   * Procedural content.
 The world should be generated from a random seed.